wpmarketingteam/WP5.6Marcomms/Questions and Answers/3_gutenberg_updates.md

 Block patterns were introduced in WordPress Release 5.5.
 More on the block pattern registration and core block patterns https://make.wordpress.org/core/2020/07/16/block-patterns-in-wordpress-5-5/

 ***

+# Gutenberg Gallery Block: Automatic alt tags from image captions

+If an image has a caption, but not an alt tag, WordPress will use that caption as a fallback alt tag.
+So visually impaired users —and others who use screen readers—can have something relevant that will tell them about the image.
+Of course, it’s really better if you write in a separate custom alt tag.
+[26082](https://github.com/WordPress/gutenberg/pull/26082)

+## Questions and Answers - aimed at supporting Non-Developers

+### Q. Is this feature for all themes?
+A. Yes this feature is a core functionality and will be applicable to all free and premium themes.

+### Q. I have added a link to a text in the caption, does the link also get added to the alt tag?
+A. No, only the caption text is added as an alt tag in the image.

+### Q. If I have added a different caption and alt tag, does the alt tag get overridden?
+A. No. The alt tag remains the same as what you have added in the image.

+***